mshr1/rsschool-cv/cv.md

 # English

-very low skill, but i in process
+very low skill, but i in process...